alex-ainley/alex-ainley/README.md

 ## About Me
 BSc. **Natural Sciences, Mathematics & Physics**  (Durham University)

-Aspiring quant with an interest in mathematics, physics, and their use in financial modelling.
+Aspiring quant with an interest in mathematics, physics, and their intersection with finance and financial modelling.
-Particular focii: risk analysis

 ---